100. Overview of FDA Regulations, Information Sheets and Guidance

 21 CFR 860 Medical Device Classification Procedures

-The Research Integrity Office (RIO) and the University IRB rely on the following FDA Information Sheets and guidance documents when relevant:
+Research Integrity (RI) and the University IRB rely on the following FDA Information Sheets and guidance documents when relevant:

 - FDA Information Sheet: A Guide to Informed Consent